-Studies toward the Master of Arts in Journalism and the Master of Arts in Strategic Public Relations require 40 units of prescribed courses and approved electives in the student's field of study.
+Studies toward the Master of Arts in Journalism and the Master of Arts in Strategic Public Relations require 40 units of perscribed courses and approved electives in the student's field of study.
 Students may take, with prior approval, two of their electives outside the school.
-No more than 10 units of 400-level work may be applied toward the master's degree.
+No more than 12 units of 400-level course work may be applied toward the master's degree in journalism and the master's degree in strategic public relations.
+Studies toward the master's degree in specialized journalism require 34 units of prescribed courses and approved electives.
+No more than 10 units of 400-level course work may be applied toward the master's degree in specialized journalism.

 A GPA of 3.0 must be maintained for all work.
 Students who fall below a 3.0 grade point average will be placed on academic probation and must improve according to established terms if they are to remain in the school.
 In the case of courses offered on Credit/No Credit (CR/NC) basis, faculty review of competence will be substituted for grades.